Coasteering and Tombstoning

 The National Coasteering Charter (NCC) was formed in 2011.
 It is a voluntary association of coasteering providers who oversee the creation of collective advice for its members.
 Principal among these are:

 - Safety advice for coasteering providers (3rd Edition, November 2015)

 - Training advice for coasteering guides (3rd Edition, November 2015)

-It is important to recognise that tombstoning is an activity, which has occurred around the coast for generations, unfortunately over recent years it has gained attention for the wrong reasons, with a number of people killed or seriously injured.
+It is important to recognise that tombstoning is an activity that has occurred around the coast for generations.
+Unfortunately over recent years it has gained attention for the wrong reasons, with a number of people being killed or seriously injured.
 The title was adopted because of the way a person falls and plunges into deep water, in a similar way a stone would.
 Tombstoning is typically undertaken by individuals, with varying degrees of planning and formality attached.
-Quite often, the media will use the tag Tombstoning to describe a wide range of activity where people jump into the water from height.
+Quite often, the media will use the tag 'tombstoning' to describe a wide range of activities where people jump into the water from height.

 Agreed safety messages

 - Don't jump into the unknown.